adityachaudhary99/dataengineering-motor-vehicles-collision-analysis-project/README.md

 * `terraform apply`

 ## 3. Set up Docker, Dockerfile, and docker-compose to run Airflow

+#### Data pipelines
+The dataset data download, process and upload to cloud storage, transfer to data warehouse is done via these Airflow DAGs:

+**Local to GCS Dag**
+  - Runs once since there is a single dataset, can be changed accordingly though.
+  - Downloads the dataset file in the csv format.
+This task runs by a bash script, which downloads the data.
+  - Next the data is pre-processed using pyspark(changing column names, data types, etc) and saves it locally in the form of parquet file.
+  - This file is then uploaded to project Cloud Storage(Data Lake).
+  - Last task triggers the <code>gcs_to_bq_dag</code> so that it runs right after the data has been loaded to project Cloud Storage.

+ **GCS to BQ Dag**
+  - The dag transfers the data in parquet files in the project Cloud Storage to the project BigQuery dataset made earlier using terraform.
+  - Followed by creation of a partitioned and clustered table at project BigQuery dataset.
+  - Lastly local clean up is done to erase the data from the local system.

 Just copy the Dockerfile, docker-compose.yaml, requirements.txt from [here](https://github.com/adityachaudhary99/Motor-Vehicles-Collision-Data-Analysis-NewYork/tree/main/3_airflow/airflow).
 Then create a .env file in the same directory you have copied the above files with and paste `AIRFLOW_UID=50000` in the file.
 After that go to terminal and change the directory to the directory you have pasted these files in and run `docker-compose up -d`.
 This should set up the airflow environment for you given you have docker installed.

 ## 4. Run the DAGs